Indigenous women advocates seek Alaska legislative help

 Kloster cited a 2017 nationwide study of 71 cities by the Urban Indian Health Institute that found Anchorage had the third-highest number of missing and slain indigenous women cases with 31.
 Seattle had the most with 45.

-At the governor’s request, the House Rules Committee wrote a bill introduced in January that would require incoming village safety officers to complete instruction regarding domestic violence and assault.
+Dunleavy has proposed legislation that would require village police officers to complete instruction regarding domestic violence and sexual assault.
+The bill defines village police officer as an employee of an incorporated city or municipality off the state road system with a population of less than 2,000 people.

-A joint House and Senate working group submitted recommendations last month to improve the program, noting it is “distressed” but not broken.
+A joint House and Senate working group submitted recommendations last month to improve the village public safety officer program, noting it is “distressed” but not broken.

 The governor is reviewing the report and its recommendations, Dunleavy spokesman Jeff Turner said.

-Note: This story has been corrected to say Gov. Mike Dunleavy introduced a bill addressing village police officers, not that a House committee wrote it It also clarifies to say Kendra Kloster said her organization is looking to address the number of village public safety officers..